arceryz/artix-luks-base-install/README.md

 - Artix runit init system only (can be changed).
 - Partitioning: 12g swap, 50g root, leftover to home.
 512MB boot. (can be changed).
 - UEFI only (can be changed).
-- Allow wheel group in sudoers with root password only.
+- Sudo allow wheel group with root pw only and has pwfeedback (asteriks while typing).
 - Set locale and other essential defaults.
 - Networkmanager setup and linking.
 - Bare minimum for bootable system.
 Make personal after installing base.